microsoft/onnxruntime/docs/ONNX_Runtime_Perf_Tuning.md

 Yes, we have created a tool named onnxruntime_perf_test.exe, and you find it at the build drop.
 You can use this tool to test all those knobs easily.
 Please find the usage of this tool by onnxruntime_perf_test.exe -h

-Also [OLive](https://github.com/microsoft/OLive/), which offers an easy-to-use pipeline for model conversion to ONNX and performance optimization with ONNX Runtime, is another convenient tool for automatic tuning and outputing the optimal configuration for the best performance on target hardware.
+The [ONNX Go Live "OLive" tool](https://github.com/microsoft/OLive) provides an easy-to-use pipeline for converting models to ONNX and optimizing performance with ONNX Runtime.
+The tool can help identify the optimal runtime configuration to get the best performance on the target hardware for the model.

 ## How to enable profiling and view the generated JSON file?